Asafeldman/iml-hackathon-2023/README.txt

 IML Hackathon - Task 2
-A Machine Learning model for predicting the locations and size of metastases in breast cancer patients.
+A Random Forest based Machine Learning model for predicting the locations and size of metastases in breast cancer patients.

 Usage